 (4) the bed of a pick-up truck when the bed is occupied by passengers.

-A utility or glove compartment shall be deemed to be within the area occupied by the driver and passengers.
 This section does not apply to the driver or owner of or any passenger in a bus, taxicab or limousine for hire licensed to transport passengers pursuant to the Motor Carrier Act or proper legal authority.

 D. The provisions of this section do not apply to: